-There are areas where operators might find it difficult to provide good coverage, due to technical, economical or legal reasons.
-This may include remote urban areas, well insulated buildings, in particular indoor areas like basements as well as areas where the operator lacks radio licenses and thereby fully relies on inter-carrier roaming.
-In the past this was handled by for example Femto-cells or other costly arrangements.
-However most places where people spend their time are already covered by Wi-Fi access.
+There are areas where operators might find it difficult to provide good coverage, due to technical, economic or legal reasons.
+This may include remote urban areas, well insulated buildings, in particular, indoor areas like basements as well as areas where the operator lacks radio licenses and thereby fully relies on inter-carrier roaming.
+In the past, this was handled by for example Femto-cells or other costly arrangements.
+However, most places where people spend their time are already covered by Wi-Fi access.

 Wi-Fi calling enables a simple and cost efficient way to extend operator voice coverage to users’ home.
 It can also be an attractive way to offer affordable international roaming.
 With the new capability to also extend this service to devices without a SIM-card, operators can reach even more devices in the users’ homes.

 Wi-Fi calling allows operators to reduce churn and attract new customers as well as increase usage by extending service reach: